jaeraxdoto/mhlib/README.md

 - mherror throws now the newly introduced mh_exception instead of a string.
 You probably want to catch this specific kind of exception in your main program.

+- The const specifier of write functions in classes mh_solution, binStringSol and stringSol removed to allow the recomputation of the objective.

 ### Version 4.3 ###